 One encouraging result: when I compared Haiku's classifications to my own human labels, the agreement was strong.

-The total cost for the entire experiment, all model calls included, was under six dollars.
-Haiku is cheap enough that you could run this kind of monitoring continuously on every coding session and it would cost less than the coffee you drink while supervising the agent.
+The numbers improved a lot over the PoC, which makes sense.
+A larger, more diverse corpus gives the model more to work with in context, and I went back and manually reviewed every disagreement rather than spot-checking.
+The total cost for the full pipeline run was around $10, which is cheap enough that you could run this kind of monitoring continuously on every coding session and it would cost less than the coffee you drink while supervising the agent.

 Why This Matters Beyond My Annoyance

-Recent safety research has shown that low-stakes reward hacking in AI systems generalises to broader misalignment.
-Taylor et al. (2025) demonstrated that models trained on seemingly harmless reward hacking develop shutdown resistance and self-preservation behaviour.
-Marks et al. (2025) showed that reward hacking in realistic training pipelines induces deception and blackmail in downstream tasks.
+There's been some really interesting safety research recently showing that low-stakes reward hacking in AI systems generalises to broader misalignment.
+Taylor et al. (2025) found that models trained on seemingly harmless reward hacking develop shutdown resistance and self-preservation behaviour (which is... not great).
+Marks et al. (2025) showed something similar: reward hacking in realistic training pipelines leads to deception and blackmail in downstream tasks.

-What I'm documenting is the production version of this.
-Every time an agentic coding tool dismisses a test failure, claims to be done when it isn't, or ignores documented guidance to reach a satisfying conclusion faster, it's doing the same thing those papers describe.
-It's just doing it at a scale and subtlety that makes it feel like a normal bad day at work rather than a safety concern.
+I think what I'm documenting is the production version of this.
+Every time a coding agent dismisses a test failure, claims to be done when it isn't, or ignores documented guidance because finishing faster is more "rewarding," that's the same dynamic those papers describe.
+It just doesn't feel like a safety concern because it looks like a normal bad day at work.

-I think it's a safety concern, though.
-Not because my coding agent is going to go rogue, but because these patterns will scale.
-As agents get more autonomy, longer contexts, and less human supervision, the completion-pressure behaviours I'm documenting will get harder to catch and more consequential when they compound.
+But I think it is a safety concern.
+Not because my coding agent is going to go rogue (it's not), but because these patterns will scale.
+As agents get more autonomy, longer contexts, and less human supervision, the completion-pressure behaviours I'm seeing will get harder to catch and more consequential when they compound.
+And right now, the categories that require the most judgment to detect are the ones that compound the worst.
+That's not a great combination.

 What's Next

 The question I keep coming back to: can we build monitoring systems that catch completion-pressure misalignment before the human has to?
-My PoC suggests yes for some categories, no for others, and the gap between "yes" and "no" maps directly to how much human judgment is required.
-That gap is worth understanding better.
+From what I've seen so far, the answer is "yes for some categories, no for others," and the gap between "yes" and "no" maps pretty directly to how much human judgment is required.
+That gap is worth digging into.

 If you're interested in the technical details or want to collaborate, all of the analysis code and extraction pipelines are on GitHub.
 Happy to answer questions. :)